Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Children's Dental Check-ups in Leeds

-Gentle exams and low-dose X-rays
+Gentle check-ups and low-dose X-rays only when needed

-Children’s dental check-ups at Clarendons typically include a full examination of all teeth (baby and adult), a gum health check, assessment of how permanent teeth are developing, jaw and bite assessment (to spot any early orthodontic issues), and age-appropriate oral hygiene advice for both child and parent.
+• Regular children's dental check-ups spot problems early — we use gentle examinations and modern low-dose digital X-rays only when they're clinically needed.
+A check-up at Clarendons typically includes a full examination of all teeth (baby and adult), a gum health check, an assessment of how the permanent teeth are developing, a jaw and bite assessment to catch early orthodontic issues, and age-appropriate oral hygiene advice for both child and parent.

-Kind, calm, kid-friendly.
 Our team is trained in paediatric communication.
 We use fun language, never rush, and build trust gradually.
-First visits often don’t involve anything clinical — just getting comfortable in the chair.
+First visits often don't involve anything clinical — just getting comfortable in the chair.

 Fissure Sealants in Leeds